-Cash provided by investing activities for the nine months ended September 30, 2016 was \$5.0 million, consisting of the proceeds from maturities of our available-for-sale securities of \$11.7 million, which were partially offset by our purchase of available-for-sale securities of \$6.4 million and our purchase of property and equipment of \$0.3 million.
-The purchase of property and equipment was primarily related to the expansion of our laboratory and related equipment.
+Cash provided by investing activities for the nine months ended September 30, 2016 was \$5.0 million, consisting of proceeds from maturities of available-for-sale securities of \$11.7 million, partially offset by purchases of available-for-sale securities of \$6.4 million and purchases of property and equipment of \$0.3 million.
+Purchases of property and equipment were primarily related to the expansion of our laboratory and purchases of scientific equipment.